Mário de Sá-Carneiro: Orpheu

 Together with Fernando Pessoa and Almada Negreiros, he wrote for Orpheu, a literary journal of poetry and artistic prose influenced by cosmopolitanism and the European Avant-Garde.
 The magazine caused a scandal in Portuguese society because of its futuristic idealism.
 Only two issues of the magazine were published.
 A third one was prepared but never published, owing to the controversy surrounding the magazine and a lack of money.
 Today, Orpheu is known for being one of the finest and most important examples of Portuguese literature, and for introducing modernism in Portugal.

 Depression

 In July 1915, Sá-Carneiro returned to Paris by train.
 He planned, with Fernando Pessoa, to publish issue no. 3 of Orpheu, but his father and sponsor of the magazine, living in Mozambique at the time, refused to disburse more money.
 While World War I was in progress in the north of France, he left the university and started a relationship with a prostitute.
-A few months later, with growing financial problems and suffering from depression, Sá-Carneiro wrote a dramatic letter to Fernando Pessoa on March 31, 1916:
+A few months later, with growing financial problems and depression, Sá-Carneiro wrote a dramatic letter to Fernando Pessoa on March 31, 1916: